electricimp/LIS3DH/README.md

 ### getFifoStats()

-This method returns information about the state of the FIFO buffer in a Squirrel table with the following keys:
+This method returns information about the state of the FIFO buffer in a Squirrel table with the following keys.

 | Key | Type | Description |
 | --- | --- | --- | --- |